 Additionally, if you feel like you could get a better rate, you can also shop around for a new car insurance policy that fits your financial plan.

+Car insurance is made up of different types of coverage, and each coverage type offers a different kind of protection.
 Every state that requires you to have car insurance mandates a minimum amount you need to have in each type of car insurance.
 However, these amounts are low in comparison to the actual costs you could incur if you’re liable for an accident or need to repair or replace your car.

+Calculate how much car insurance you need before applying to make sure you’re getting quotes that accurately reflect what you can afford.
 Note that the coverage amounts you purchase represent the limits of your car insurance.
 For example, if you have $75,000 in liability coverage, and you cause $100,000 in damage, you’ll be stuck paying for the remaining $25,000 out of pocket.
 Your coverage limits are listed on your policy declarations sheet.

 But if you’re less experienced, if your driving history is relatively checkered by moving violations or accidents, or if the insurer has otherwise deemed you a high-risk driver, then you’ll pay higher premiums.
 High-risk drivers may have trouble finding car insurance coverage at all.